JimmyVanHout/fit_predict/README.md

 ## About

-This set of programs yields a regression model that is able to predict the maximum heart rate of a member of a group workout gym from an artificially generated data set.
+This set of programs yields two different trained regression models based on a fully connected neural network that is able to predict the maximum heart rate of a member of a group workout gym from an artificially generated data set.
 This is done by:

 1. Creating an artificial yet realistic set of records of classes of all gym members.